JaniecMichal/CurrencyConverter-react/README.md

 # Welcome to Currency Exchanger made by {Imperator};

 Welcome in my website where you find Currency Converter made during YouCode Frontend course.
-This simply app made using React.js let you exchange a few available currency to other.
-For now avaible currencies are USD, CHF, PLN, EUR, GBP but in future I add more currencies and connection with some API to rates which are update on a regular basis.
+This simply app made using React.js let you exchange available currency to other.
+Currencies rates are downloading from European Central Bank which support many currency.
+For now in my APP are use shortcut but in future it will be full names.

 Demo --> (https://janiecmichal.github.io/CurrencyConverter-react/)